flipperdevices/flipperzero-firmware/README.md

     LRF rangefinders such as the LRF125 that work in the near-infrared are easily detected by the Flipper Zero despite using a lower power laser diode, and can be reliably diagnosed using the Flipper Zero.

 - Some rangefinders are equipped with a low power, near-infrared pointer instead of a visible light pointer.
 Near-infrared pointers can be easily detected and reliably diagnosed by the Flipper Zero also, using the **Test IR pointer** function.

+- Each sample requires 220 bits to transfer over serial.
+If the baudrate is too low, the serial link may not provide enough bandwidth to sustain the desired rate of sampling:
+  - At 38400 bps, the sampling rate is capped at 174 Hz
+  - At 19200 bps, the sampling rate is capped at 87 Hz
+  - At 9600 bps, the sampling rate is capped at 43.5 Hz